luxonis/depthai-docs-website/source/pages/oak_webcam.rst

 OAK as a webcam
 ===============

 OAK devices can be used as webcams as well.
-To enable this feature, you can run the DepthAI demo UVC application or use uvc feature branch
+To enable this feature, you can run the DepthAI demo UVC application or use uvc feature branch.
+Make sure to use **USB3 cable**, as we have noticed that in some cases, **USB2 won't work**.

 Using DepthAI Demo Script
 #########################